JavierCisco/Team11/README.md

 - Download all files in our main branch.
 - to initiate program, run the command: 'python3 main.py' in the terminal

-# I am keeping this separate bc idk if we will use the terminal or if we are supposed to
 - Buttons are on screen, and the keys to do certain actions are also described on the screen.
-- Input is given through the terminal
 - please click back to the game screen to keep interacting with the game
 - Use 'Escape' key to quit program